 And the best luxury of all, guest rooms are on the 23rd and 24th floor, way above everything for miles.
 The uninterrupted views from the wall to wall windows are spectacular.

-Rooms at the Villa Magdala are delightful and delightful places to wake up in.
+Rooms at the Roseate Villa are delightful and delightful places to wake up in.

 Daylight (and, if you are lucky, even sunlight) streams in between the slats of creamy white shutters.
 Birdsong rides the breeze from the Henrietta Gardens, a little park across the street.
 And, thanks to solid Victorian construction, if other guests are up and about, you'd never know.